r-spatialecology/shar/CONTRIBUTING.md

 ### Bugs?

 * Submit an issue on the Issues page [here](https://github.com/r-spatialecology/shar/issues).
+Please try to describe the bug as precise and possible and add a reproducible example.
+This helps us a lot to quickly fix it.

 ### Code contributions